The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

-1. Blue Light from Computer Screens Effects Sleep Patterns And Depression
+1. Blue Light from Computer Screens Affects Sleep Patterns And Mood

 Smartphones and screens emit luminous blue light so you can see the display, even on the sunniest days.
 However, your brain gets confused by blue light at night, as those azure emissions actually mimic the sun.
 Makes sense, right?

 Blue light suppresses the production of a sleep-regulating hormone known as melatonin.
-A research project of adults form 37 to 75 showed how Circadian rhythm disruption had a big effect on well-being.
+A research project of adults aged 37 to 75 showed how Circadian rhythm disruption had a big effect on their well-being.

 2. Melatonin is a Mighty Hormone

-Lack of melatonin has been linked to not only problems with sleep, but inflammation, immune function, and even cancer.
-Green Med Info has a stunning list of 415 abstracts of Melatonin studies.
+Lack of melatonin has been linked to not only problems with sleep, but also to inflammation, immune function, and even cancer.
+Green Med Info has a stunning list of 415 melatonin studies abstracts.

-Located deep in the center of the brain, the pineal gland was once known as the “third eye.” produces melatonin.
+Located deep in the center of the brain, the pineal gland, once known as the “third eye”, produces melatonin.

-We found an entire report linking Melatonin to an impressive array of anti-cancer benefits.
+We found an entire report linking melatonin to an impressive array of anti-cancer benefits.
 Melatonin inhibits the proliferation of a wide range of cancer cell types, as well as triggering cancer cell apoptosis (self-destruction).
 The hormone also interferes with the new blood supply tumors require for their rapid growth (angiogenesis).
-It can even help chemotherapy be more affective and lower the toxicity.
+It can even help chemotherapy be more effective and lower its toxicity.

 3. Sleep and Insomnia: Blue Light Affects Your Beautiful Body's Time Clock

-Bright blue light can also affect our circadian rhythms, our internal clock—something that’s being talked about a lot lately as a really important key to our health and well-being.
+Bright blue light can also affect our circadian rhythms, our internal clocks.
+Our circadian rhythms are being talked about a lot lately as a really important key to our health and well-being.
 Turns out that bright lights in the evening hours can throw off your body clock, confusing your brain into thinking it’s still daytime.

-The best way to prevent the blue light from suppressing your melatonin production or changing your circadian rhythms is to cut back on using your phones, computers or tablets at night.
-The National Sleep Foundation Recommends powering down all devices 2 hours before bed OR you can try any of these great blue light blocker options Check out the link for curated Blue Blockers in all forms and price ranges.
+The best way to prevent the blue light from suppressing your melatonin production or changing your circadian rhythms is to cut back on using your phones, computers and tablets at night.
+The National Sleep Foundation recommends powering down all devices two hours before bed.
+OR you can try any of these great blue light blocker options Check out the link for curated blue blockers in all forms and price ranges.

 A 2018 Research Study from Columbia University reported that,

-Wearing BB amber lenses for the 2 hours preceding bedtime for one week resulted in significant improvements in sleep, compared to clear lenses, in individuals with insomnia symptoms.
-Specifically, scores on the PIRS (total and subscales) were reduced in the amber vs. clear lenses condition, indicating a reduction in insomnia severity.
+Wearing blue light blocking amber lenses during the two hours preceding bedtime for one week, resulted in significant improvements in sleep, for individuals with insomnia symptoms (as compared to wearing clear lenses).
+Specifically, scores on the PIRS (total and sub-scales) were reduced in the amber vs. clear lenses condition, indicating a reduction in insomnia severity.

-Let's don't take a chance on messing with the "natural" function of our ovaries and testes by messing with our melatonin production.
-Try and keep any digital screen light exposure to hours and amounts and times that mimic normal and natural daylight hours.
+Let's not take any chances on messing with the "natural" function of our ovaries and testes by messing with our melatonin production.
+Try to keep any digital screen light exposure to hours and times that mimic normal and natural daylight hours.